Audrey Sutherland

 Audrey Sutherland (February 11, 1921 – February 23, 2015) was an American solo adventure traveler, kayaker, teacher, and author.
-She was best known for her solo adventure boating and swimming feats and her books documenting the feats.
+She was best known for her solo adventure boating and swimming feats which she documented in her books titled Paddling My Own Canoe, Paddling Hawaii and Paddling North.
 She has been described as a "pioneer" among women doing solo adventure travel.

 One of her better known books was Paddling North, which documented her 850-mile solo kayak journey in Alaska at age 60.

 Early life and career

-Sutherland was born as Audrey Helen Schufeldt in Canoga Park, California, in 1921.
-As a child, Audrey spent her summers in a cabin built by her father in the San Bernardino Mountains.
+Sutherland was born Audrey Helen Schufeldt in Canoga Park, California, in 1921.
+As a child, she spent her summers in a cabin built by her father in the San Bernardino Mountains.
 There, she would explore the surrounding woods, ride horses, and learn about the local flora and fauna.
 In her book, Paddling My Own Canoe, Sutherland described her childhood summers at the cabin: “I stalked deer at dusk and fireflies at night, ran wet and exultant in cloudbursts and thunderstorms, and climbed to the tops of young pine trees to swing them in whipping circles."

-When she was just sixteen years old, Sutherland began classes at University of California, Los Angeles and graduated with an international relations degree.
+When she was sixteen, Sutherland began classes at the University of California, Los Angeles and graduated with an international relations degree.
 Along with her sisters, Sutherland worked as a riveter building airplanes during World War II.
-In 1942, she married John Lauren Sutherland, a United States Coast Guard officer and commercial fisherman, with whom she later had four children.
+In 1942, she married John Lauren Sutherland, a United States Coast Guard officer and commercial fisherman, with whom she had four children.
 The couple moved to Hawaii from California in 1952 and later divorced.
-In Hawaii, Sutherland was a substitute elementary school teacher, swimming instructor, and United States Army employee.
+In Hawaii, Sutherland was a substitute elementary school teacher, swimming instructor, school counselor, and United States Army employee.
 She became an avid sea kayaker and a veteran of paddling Molokai's north coast.
+One of Audrey's sons is the surfer Jock Sutherland.